mejia-dev/portfolio/README.md

 ## Known Bugs

 * Navigation bar buttons do not work as expected when the site is loaded on a viewport smaller than 1200px.
 Text still gets displayed vertically instead of horizontally.
-* Navigation bar profile photo does not get displayed properly when site is loaded on a viewport smaller than 1200px.

 ## License